London Tester Gathering Workshops

 Security in the Cloud

-Through hands on exercises in AWS and group discussion we will take a look at what security in infrastructure and the cloud actually means, how to communicate security risks for this larger attack surface for your project, and as an added bonus, how all of this ties back to personal privacy on the web.
+This workshop is targeted at AWS and infrastructure beginners and intermediates and will employ a mix of hands-on exercises in AWS and group discussion.
+By creating our own infrastructure to support a public facing website, we will uncover what security in the cloud actually means and how to communicate security risks for this larger attack surface for your project, and as an added bonus.Prerequisites

 An Introduction to Complexity and Cynefin for Software Testers